chirag-chhajed/carvach/README.md

 ## Description

 CarVach Assignment is a Next.js web application that showcases various features including styling, form handling, and API integration.
-It is built with Node.js and offers two different ways to run the application: using Node.js directly or through Docker.
+It is built with Node.js.

 ## Ways to Use